 D – When a car is put in drive, it is set to move forward.
 This is where you need to be in order to start driving an automatic car.

 Some vehicles also have options for 1st gear, 2nd gear, and Sport.
 1st gear slows down the engine and delivers less fuel to the vehicle.
-This gear should be used when you’re going down a hill to make sure you aren’t travelling too fast.
-2nd gear is similar to first gear, but provides more speed and torque.
-2nd gear is perfect for travelling slippery, wet roads.
-Lastly, Sport is used to provide a more sensitive throttle response and maximizing vehicle power.
+This gear should be used when you’re going down a hill to make sure you aren’t traveling too fast.
+2nd gear is similar to the first gear, but provides more speed and torque.
+2nd gear is perfect for traveling on slippery, wet roads.
+Lastly, Sport is used to provide a more sensitive throttle response and maximize vehicle power.
 This mode will burn a bit more fuel, but is very fun to use down lonely streets and highways.